 Multiple deprivation is the term used by the Scottish Government to describe a measurement of employment, income, health, education, access to services, crime and housing.
 Ferguslie Park has twice been named number one on the list of most deprived areas in Scotland.

-A gripping psychological thriller, Small Fish Big Fish portrays the lives and loves of a group of teenage boys and girls in Scotland during the sixties.
-It is a true-to-life drama, written through the eyes of several characters.
-If you enjoy stories filled with compelling characters, suspenseful mystery and a touch of young romance, then you'll love PJ McDermott's twist on the traditional coming of age story.
+Small Fish Big Fish is a coming of age story where hope, loyalty, and courage are tested to the limit.
+If you enjoy true-life settings filled with compelling characters, suspenseful mystery and a touch of young romance, then you'll love PJ McDermott's twist on the traditional coming of age story.

 What Readers Say